 Witness the beauty of Uttarakhand and indulge in spiritual pilgrimages, adventure sports, and treks.
 Visit Nainital, Rishikesh, Haridwar, Auli, Jim Corbett, and more.
 Get best holiday deals on TravelTriangle.

 The Ganga arti is performed at the same Har-ki-Pauri ghat in the evening and is truly a spectacle to behold.
 A number of priests chant prayers in chorus while maneuvering the giant artis in a synchronized fashion, while hundreds of decorated diyas float in the river.
-Witnessing this grand event is definitely one of the top things to do in Haridwar.
+Witnessing this grand event is definitely one of the top things to do in Haridwar at night.

 Suggested Read: 17 Super Fun Things To Do In Rishikesh